envisioning/vocab/vocab/algorithmic-bias.md

 ---
 category: GOV, DATA
+generality:
+- 0.925
+- 0.9
+- 0.875
+- 0.86
+- 0.845
+- 0.83
+- 0.805
 slug: algorithmic-bias
 summary: Systematic and unfair discrimination embedded in the outcomes of algorithms, often reflecting prejudices present in the training data or design process.
 title: Algorithmic Bias
 ---